Ryael/avarice/README.md

 - Have control in how to deal with the monster
 - Read the displayed text at a comfortable speed
 - Experience multiple endings depending on choices made
-- Be provided feedback on performance after acquiring one of the main endings

-### Site Owner Goals
+### Creator Goals

 - Provide a text adventure game to play for fans of this type of game
 - Provide a suspenseful horror game that focuses on creating a threat that pertsists throughout the game
 - Present horror trophes in a unique and engaging manner
 - Give the user freedom by providing them with actions to roam the world and interact with objects within it
-- Provide a clear explanation of the game rules and difficulty
-- Provide links to the developer's social media should players discover any bugs
+- Give the users options with regard to where they can hide
+- Allow the text to displayed with a slight delay such that it doesn't get printed instantly
+- Provide the user with multiple endings depending on what choices they make throughout their journey

 [Back to Top &uarr;](#avarice)
 <hr>